chris1111/D-LinkUtility-Package/index.md

 ### If you want to use this program I Recommand ➥ [Alfa AWUS036ACM Wifi USB Adapter](https://www.amazon.ca/Alfa-AWUS036ACM-Long-Range-Dual-Band-Wireless/dp/B073X6RL9D)

-### This utility Works from macOS Catalina 10.15 to Sequoia 15
+### This utility Works from macOS Catalina 10.15 to macOS Tahoe 26

 - SIP Security and Gatekeeper must be disable